UIC-RoboMaster/UICRM-Embedded-Tutorial/README.md

 The Tutorial of learning embedded system of RoboMaster Competition, including basic Develop skills, STM32, PID and some basic controll algorithm.

+We assume that the people joined to our team has completed the COMP1023 Course, so we will not introduce the basic knowledge of C language.
+If you are not familiar with C language, please learn it first.

 ## Content

 ### Part.0 Basic Knowledge in Computer Science